Jeremiah Chapter 7

 Jeremiah 7:13 “And now, because ye have done all these works, saith the LORD, and I spake unto you, rising up early and speaking, but ye heard not; and I called you, but ye answered not;”

 The phrase “rising up early” becomes a frequent expression in Jeremiah.
 The practice is in harmony with the consistent biblical teaching.
 Jesus Himself rose up before daybreak to pray (Mark 1:32-35).
 Many of God’s choice servants had this practice (compare Gen. 28:16-22; Exodus 24:4-8; 34:4; 1 Sam.
 1:19; 2 Chron.
 29:20; Job 1:5).
-The Psalms remind believers that the morning hour spent with God is crucial for spiritual growth (Psalm.
-88:13).
+The Psalms remind believers that the morning hour spent with God is crucial for spiritual growth (Psalm 88:13).
 Each morning God’s child has a fresh opportunity to recall His mercy and protection (Psalms 59:16; 92:2), and to find direction and guidance for the tasks of the day (Psalm 143:8).
-Jeremiah reports that the heavenly Father rose up early to await a meeting with the citizens of Judah (7:25; 11:7-8; 25:3-4; 26:5; 29:19; 32:33; 35:14-15; 44:4-5).
+Jeremiah reports that the heavenly Father waited until it was early, awaiting a meeting with the citizens of Judah (7:25; 11:7-8; 25:3-4; 26:5; 29:19; 32:33; 35:14-15; 44:4-5).
 This phrase captures God’s tender seeking of His people, but alas, they neither responded nor met with Him at all (compare 2 Chron.
-36:15-16).
+36:15- 16).
 Rather, as Zephaniah sadly reports, “They rose early, and corrupted all their doings” (Zeph.
 3:7).
 How great must be the heartbreak of God who earnestly longs to meet in communion and fellowship with His people, only to find that they do not keep their appointments with Him!

 Verses 14-15: The ancient tabernacle from the wilderness period that had stood in “Shiloh” for so long had been abandoned.
 Now even the magnificent temple in Jerusalem (“This house which is called by My name”), such a solid and apparent sign of God’s ongoing commitment to His people, would be as forsaken as Shiloh.
 God is never compromised by those who take Him for granted.